Virginia Tech shooting: Perpetrator

-The shooter was identified as 23-year-old Seung-Hui Cho, a senior at Virginia Tech.
+The shooter was identified as Seung-Hui Cho (January 18, 1984 – April 16, 2007), a senior at Virginia Tech.
 He was a South Korean citizen with U.S. permanent resident status who was majoring in English.

 The Virginia Tech Review Panel's August 2007 report (Massengill Report) devoted more than twenty pages to Cho's troubled history.
 At three years of age, he was described as shy, frail, and wary of physical contact.
 In eighth grade, Cho was diagnosed with severe depression and selective mutism, an anxiety disorder that inhibited him from speaking in certain situations and/or to specific people.
 While early media reports carried claims by South Korean relatives that Cho was autistic, the Massengill Report said the relationship between selective mutism and autism was "unclear".
 Cho's family sought therapy for him, and he received help periodically throughout middle school and high school.
 Early reports indicated Cho was bullied for speech difficulties in middle school, but the Virginia Tech Review Panel was unable to confirm this, or other reports that he was ostracized and mercilessly bullied for class-, height-, and race-related reasons in high school, causing some anti-bullying advocates to feel that the Review Panel was engaging in an authority-absolving whitewash.
 Supposedly, high school officials had worked with Cho's parents and mental health counselors to support him throughout his sophomore and junior years.
 Cho eventually chose to discontinue therapy.
 When he applied and was admitted to Virginia Tech, school officials did not report his speech and anxiety-related problems or special education status because of federal privacy laws that prohibit such disclosure unless a student requests special accommodation.

 The Massengill Report detailed numerous incidents of aberrant behavior, beginning during Cho's junior year, that illustrated his deteriorating mental condition.
 Several of Cho's former professors reported that his writing as well as his classroom behavior was disturbing, and he was encouraged to seek counseling.
 He was also investigated by the university for stalking and harassing two female students.
 In 2005, Cho had been declared mentally ill by a Virginia special justice and ordered to seek outpatient treatment.
 Cho's underlying psychological diagnosis at the time of the shootings remains a matter of speculation.